stijn-dejongh/lovecraft_public_domain/raw_converts/cs.md

 him there were no protests at the miles of old wood and farmland to be blotted out, though perhaps there would have been had not his home lain outside the bounds of the future lake.
 Relief was all that he shewed; relief at the doom of the dark ancient valleys through which he had roamed all his life.
-They were better under water now&mdash;better under water since the strange days.
+They were better under water now--better under water since the strange days.
 And with this opening his husky voice sank low, while his body leaned forward and his right forefinger began to point shakily and impressively.

   It was then that I heard the story, and as the rambling voice scraped and whispered on I shivered again and again despite the summer day.
-Often I had to recall the speaker from ramblings, piece out scientific points which he knew only by a fading parrot memory of professors&rsquo;
-talk, or bridge over gaps where his sense of logic and continuity broke down.
+Often I had to recall the speaker from ramblings, piece out scientific points which he knew only by a fading parrot memory of professors' talk, or bridge over gaps where his sense of logic and continuity broke down.
 When he was done I did not wonder that his mind had snapped a trifle, or that the folk of Arkham would not speak much of the blasted heath.
 I hurried back before sunset to my hotel, unwilling to have the stars